 The three pillars – you can also call them theories – we need to define to determine fault are negligence, design defects, and manufacturing defects.

-Negligence is when a manufacture does not design their products to be safe or secure in reasonably foreseeable ways.
+Negligence is when a manufacturer does not design their products to be safe or secure in reasonably foreseeable ways.
 What constitutes “reasonably foreseeable” varies and is often left to attorneys to define, but generally refers to patterned behavior.

-So, for example, a self driving car that has collision avoidance technology which works well in all weather conditions except for heavy rain may be considered negligent.
+So, for example, a self-driving car that has collision avoidance technology which works well in all weather conditions except for heavy rain may be considered negligent.

 Design defects are, as the name suggests, flaws in the design of a product.
 This could be something as simple as blind spot indicator which gets “confused” when multiple vehicles are present in your car’s blind spots.
-It can be as complex as self braking technology that doesn’t compensate for high wind speeds on steep inclines or declines.
+It can be as complex as self-braking technology that doesn’t compensate for high wind speeds on steep inclines or declines.

 Manufacturing defects are mistakes made in the creation or distribution chain.
 This might be an error in the software code of an autonomous car.
 It might be a distributor shipping cars that haven’t been fully tested.

-Liability is determined based on which of these areas has caused the self driving car accident.
+Liability is determined based on which of these areas has caused the self-driving car accident.
 There is sometimes overlap between multiple areas.
 Design and manufacturing defects often go together, for example.

 Considering all these factors is not an easy task.
-In fact, it makes determining fault in a self driving car accident very difficult.
+In fact, it makes determining fault in a self-driving car accident very difficult.
 Thankfully, there are attorneys like The Berman Law Group here to help.

-Call us today if you’ve experienced a self driving car accident.
+Call us today if you’ve experienced a self-driving car accident.
 We will take care of the rest.